The Not-Too-Distant Future State of Retirement

 Current State of Retirement

-The current strain on Social Security is the large number of Baby Boomers who, in 2011, officially started to qualify for Social Security benefits.
-The housing market collapse in 2008 and subsequent Great Recession that started shortly thereafter did not help.
-Stagnant wages, high unemployment and the ever-increasing cost of everything makes this new thing called “saving for retirement” a challenge for many.
+The current strain on Social Security is a large number of Baby Boomers who, in 2011, officially started to qualify for Social Security benefits.
+The housing market collapse in 2008 and the subsequent Great Recession that started shortly thereafter did not help.
+Stagnant wages, high unemployment and the ever-increasing cost of everything make this new thing called “saving for retirement” a challenge for many.

 In addition, most Americans simply are not equipped to manage their own investments.
 In 2009, 11,200 out of 28,000 U.S. respondents (40 percent) to a question posed in an Investor Education Foundation and Financial Industry Regulation Authority (FINRA) study said “I don’t know” when asked if it was safer to buy a single company stock than to buy a stock market mutual fund.
 American’s are not comfortable with how to invest and, with the stock market losses after the dot.com bust and housing collapse, Americans are afraid to do so.
 As recently as 2013, only 52 percent of respondents in Gallup’s annual Economic and Personal Finance survey said they are directly, or indirectly through a spouse, invested in the stock market.